-Predictive analytics leverages the combined power of algorithms, statistical data and machine learning to access future needs and outcomes with optimised analytics models, helping companies to make better use of resources and insights.
+Predictive analytics leverages the combined power of algorithms, statistical data, and machine learning to access future needs and outcomes with optimized analytics models, enabling companies to companies better use resources and insights.

-Encompassing topics such as Big Data and data mining, predictive analytics lets enterprises and other organisations better understand future behaviours and identify opportunities.
+Encompassing topics like Big Data and data mining, predictive analytics lets enterprises and other organizations better understand future behaviors and identify opportunities.
 How?
-By using historical data combined with an assortment of other methods such as deep or machine learning and data modelling, predictive analytics models and predictive analytics techniques become invaluable, letting data scientists uncover correlations that, in turn, can build stronger internal processes and automate IT infrastructure with increased precision.
+By using historical data combined with an assortment of other methods such as deep or machine learning and data modeling, predictive analytics models and predictive analytics techniques become invaluable, letting data scientists uncover correlations that, in turn, can build stronger internal processes and automate IT infrastructure with increased precision.

 Predictive analytics algorithms are used by industries of all kinds, from entertainment and healthcare to cybersecurity and weather.
-For example, in retail, predictive analytics can help interpret and predict buyer behaviour, helping stores better manage their stock or create personalised buyer recommendations.
-In areas like manufacturing, companies can proactively monitor equipment and maintenance patterns to minimise downtime.
-And even in sport, predictive analytics models can better forecast the value of players over time using statistics and other data.
+For example, in retail, predictive analytics can help interpret and predict buyer behavior, helping stores better manage their inventory or create personalized buyer recommendations.
+In areas like manufacturing, companies can proactively monitor equipment and maintenance patterns to minimize downtime.
+And even in sports, predictive analytics models can better forecast the value of players over time using statistics and other data.

 The history of predictive analytics

-Predictive analytics has been in use for decades, but it is only with the rise of less expensive, faster and more powerful computers that the true potential of predictive analytics could be realised.
+Predictive analytics has been in use for decades, but it is only with the rise of less expensive, faster, and more powerful computers that the true potential of predictive analytics could be actualized.

-Beginning in the 1940s, precursors to modern computing, and other achievements like linear programming and computational modelling, helped accelerate government interest in predictive analytics’ potential.
+Beginning in the 1940s, progenitors to modern computing, and other achievements like linear programming and computational modeling, helped accelerate governmental interest in predictive analytics’ potential.
 Most famously, the Manhattan Project, which developed the atomic weapon technology that helped end World War II, used a manual analysis called the Monte Carlo simulation to predict how atoms behave during a nuclear reaction.

-And by the 1990s and 2000s, vast databases of information were being used to personalise and optimise digital and marketing experiences thanks to the rise of machine learning and cloud computing technology.
+And by the 1990s and 2000s, vast databases of information were being used to personalize and optimize digital and marketing experiences thanks to the rise of machine learning and cloud computing technology.

 What are the types of predictive analytics?
 How do they work?